 2. What Are Your Spending Habits?

-Which card is better depends on how much bonus category spending Natalie has.
+Which card is better depends on how much bonus category spending you do.

-If she does NOT make a lot of travel and dining purchases to earn 2X Chase Ultimate Rewards points with the Chase Sapphire Preferred, most of her purchases will earn 1 Chase Ultimate Rewards point per $1.
-So she’ll get 1.25 cents per $1 spent (on non-bonus spending like groceries).
+If you don’t make a lot of travel and dining purchases to earn 2x Chase Ultimate Rewards points per dollar with the Chase Sapphire Preferred, most of your purchases will earn 1 Chase Ultimate Rewards point per dollar.
+So you’ll get 1.25 cents per dollar spent (on non-bonus spending like groceries).

-In this case, the Capital One Venture card’s 2 cents per $1 spent is a better deal.
+In this case, the Capital One Venture card’s 2 cents per dollar spent is a better deal.

-But if travel and dining purchases make up more than 60% of Natalie’s purchases, she’ll get more travel with the Chase Sapphire Preferred.
+But if travel and dining purchases make up more than 60% of your purchases, you’ll get more travel with the Chase Sapphire Preferred.

-That’s because she can earn 2.5 cents (2X Chase Ultimate Rewards points on travel & dining X 1.25 cents per point) per $1 spent on travel and dining.
+That’s because you can earn 2.5 cents (2x Chase Ultimate Rewards points on travel & dining x 1.25 cents per point) per dollar spent on travel and dining.
 And Chase Ultimate Rewards points can be extremely valuable if you know how to use them!

 3. Do the Math

-That would give her $200 in travel with Chase Sapphire Preferred (16,000 Chase Ultimate Rewards points X 1.25 cents per point) or $200 in travel with the Capital One Venture card (20,000 miles X 1 cent per mile).
+That would give you $200 in travel with Chase Sapphire Preferred (16,000 Chase Ultimate Rewards points x 1.25 cents per point) or $200 in travel with the Capital One Venture card (20,000 miles x 1 cent per mile).

-So if more than 60% of her purchases are on dining and travel, then the Chase Sapphire Preferred is the better choice.
+So if more than 60% of your purchases are on dining and travel, then the Chase Sapphire Preferred is the better choice.

 4. Transfer Rewards to Airline and Hotel Partners

-So Natalie can get much more than 2 cents per point if she redeems points award travel, like Business Class flights to Europe on United Airlines, flights on Southwest when you have the Companion Pass, or stays at top Hyatt hotels with the Chase Sapphire Preferred.
+So you can get much more than 2 cents per point if you redeem points toward award travel, like Business Class flights to Europe on United Airlines, flights on Southwest when you have the Companion Pass, or stays at top Hyatt hotels with the Chase Sapphire Preferred.
 Chase Ultimate Rewards points transfer to every partner at a 1:1 ratio.

 Contrast that with the Capital One Venture, which has a transfer ratio of 2:1.5, so you’ll get 1.5 airline miles for every 2 Venture miles you transfer (the exceptions are Emirates and Singapore Airlines, which have a 2:1 transfer ratio).